Congratulations on commencing your course at Western Sydney University!

 What does that mean?

-You need to be assessed through a process, known as ‘Student Compliance’.
+You need to be assessed through a process known as ‘Student Compliance’.
 It is a mandatory, legislative and regulatory requirement, and you cannot attend a placement without it.
-You need it to demonstrate you are ready for placement.To assist you, you will been assigned an Interview for this purpose by the Placements team
+Failure to meet Student Compliance requirements could result in you being denied entry to a NSW Health facility and may jeopardise your progression in the associated unit.

 Western and our placement partners have a duty of care to ensure your safety, and the safety of the people you will interact with.
 It is each student’s responsibility to complete all student compliance requirements and provide evidence of compliance as part of the NSW Health verification process prior to attending fieldwork, research or clinical placement in a NSW Health Facility.